radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Any non-RADIUS traffic on that connection means the other party is misbehaving and is potentially a security risk.
 Similarly, any RADIUS traffic failing authentication vector or Message-Authenticator validation means that two parties do not have a common shared secret.
 Since the shared secret is static, this again means the other party is misbehaving.

+On the other hand, we want to avoid situations in which a third party can trigger such a connection closure, e.g. by sending a RADIUS packet with attributes the RadSec server does not understand.
+If a RadSec server would close the connection when receiving such packets, an attacker could repeatedly send such packets to disrupt the RadSec connection.
+Leaving the connection open and ignoring unknown attributes also ensures forward compatibility.

 ## Migrating from RADIUS/UDP to RadSec